zombiesbyte/exibeo/docs/readme.txt

-Please note that albums contained within the photos folder should only be 1 level deep. 'captions', 'movies' and 'thumbs' folders are not required however having and using these options can provide a greater user experience.
+Please note that albums contained within the photos folder should only be 1 level deep. 'captions', 'movies' and 'thumbs' folders are not required however, having and using these options can provide a greater user experience.

 Folder naming should be kept to letters and numbers (no spaces) but using a dash/hyphen symbol '-' for word breaking will be replaced with a space within the app.
-Also note that all words are given a captial at the start within the app so you can use all lowercase folder names within the structure.
+Also note that all words are given a capital at the start within the app so you can use all lowercase folder names within the structure.

 It is advised that you read the readme.txt files within the 'thumbs' and